WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `EntityRecord | undefined`: The autosave for the post and author.
+-   `Object|undefined`: The autosave for the post and author.

 ### getAutosaves